oukaire/comp20-oukaire/responsive/README.md

     *  if the browser screen width is less than or equal to 600 pixels, display the last image, bottom-right.

-# To be implemented:
+# Implemented:
   responsive.css

 # Hours spent on Learning, Designing & Implementing
-  2 hours
+  3 hours

 # Credits
-  I received no help on this assignment.hhh
+  I received no help on this assignment